-- (a) Support students with speech and language impairment: To assess students who are suspected of having speech and language problems and support them in different delivery modes, such as providing individual and group therapy, in-class support, communicating with teachers and parents and regular review of students' progress, etc; - (b) Design and implement school-based support plan: To provide school-based speech therapy services specific to the needs of individual schools, taking into account school policies, measures and cultures in the design and implementation of the services; - (c) Design curriculum-related support strategies: To train students to overcome speech and language impairment, develop speech and language abilities, and achieve learning goals in line with the school curriculum: - (d) Enhance home-school cooperation: To adopt diversified support strategies according to the needs of the students to strengthen home-school cooperation.
+- (a) Support students with speech and language impairment: To assess students who are suspected of having speech and language problems and support them in different delivery modes, such as providing individual and group therapy, in-class support, communicating with teachers and parents and regular review of students' progress, etc; - (b) Design and implement school-based support plan: To provide school-based speech therapy services specific to the needs of individual schools, taking into account school policies, measures and cultures in the design and implementation of the services;

+- (c) Design curriculum-related support strategies: To train students to overcome speech and language impairment, develop speech and language abilities, and achieve learning goals in line with the school curriculum: - (d) Enhance home-school cooperation: To adopt diversified support strategies according to the needs of the students to strengthen home-school cooperation.

 Speech therapists should work with the school in establishing clear aims of the school-based speech therapy services.
-The services should cover the domain of prevention, remediation and development, assist the school, teachers and parents in supporting students.
+The services should cover the domain of prevention, remediation and enhancement, assist the school, teachers and parents in supporting students.
 For example:

-- (a) To assess and evaluate the speech, language and communication needs of students; - (b) To provide school-based speech therapy services according to the needs of students and school, taking into account school policies, measures and cultures in the development and implementation of services; - (c) To collaborate with school personnel such as teachers, school social workers and/or specialist staff, etc. in supporting the students; - (d) To strengthen home-school cooperation/collaboration by adopting diversified support strategies according to the needs of the students.
+- To assess and evaluate the educational needs of (a) students in the areas of speech, language, communication, social and swallowing; (updated on 1 September 2022) - (b) To provide school-based speech therapy services according to the needs of students and school, taking into account school policies, measures and cultures in the development and implementation of services; - (c) To collaborate with school personnel such as teachers, school social workers and/or specialist staff, etc. in supporting the students; - (d) To strengthen home-school cooperation/ collaboration by adopting diversified support strategies according to the needs of the students.

-Promotion Prospects: N.A.
+N.A.
+Promotion Prospects:

-Any Other Remarks: The probationary period of a school-based speech therapist/speech therapist should normally be two years.
+The probationary period of a school-based speech therapist/speech therapist should normally be two years.